 This flexibility is what sets it apart from its direct competitor, the MXR M89.
 The MXR is still a decent pedal that is worth a mention, and it sounds warm, but I just prefer the Boss OBD-3 more because it seems less muddy.

-Ampeg is a brand that is best known for its bass amps, but they also make fantastic pedals, too, like the Scrambler.
+Ampeg is a brand best known for its bass amps, but they also make fantastic pedals, like the Scrambler.

-It’s also nice that like their amps, these ones are also catered to the bass guitar.
-Therefore, even though Ampeg isn’t the biggest name when it comes to effects pedals, you’re still getting a very solid product that is designed specifically for bass guitarists.
+It’s also nice that, like their amps, these ones are also catered to the bass guitar.
+Therefore, even though Ampeg isn’t the most prominent name for effects pedals, you’re still getting a very solid product designed specifically for bass guitarists.

 The Ampeg Scrambler has a lot in common with the previously mentioned Boss overdrive pedal.
-It has 4 knobs that have slightly different wording:
+It has four knobs that have slightly different wording:

-The drive is equivalent to the gain, the blend is most similar to the balance in that gives you control of the dry signal, and the treble knob allows you to control that specific frequency in the tone.
-Unlike the Boss, you only have one knob to control the EQ here, but it still gets the job done very well.
+The drive is equivalent to the gain, the blend is most similar to the balance in that it gives you control of the dry signal, and the treble knob allows you to control that specific frequency in the tone.
+Unlike the Boss, you only have one knob to control the EQ, but it still gets the job done very well.

 So what separates this pedal from the Boss?
 Not a whole lot in terms of features; however, the Scrambler is still a very flexible pedal.
 I think some people would like this one more due to aesthetic reasons, and it does sound a bit warmer than the Boss, in my opinion.

-The Tubescreamer is one of the most famous guitar pedals of all time, and also one of my favorites, so I was glad to be able to try one out that was designed for bass.
+The Tubescreamer is one of the most famous guitar pedals of all time and one of my favorites, so I was glad to try one out that was designed for bass.

-Like the Tubescreamer for guitar, this bass pedal is perfect for old school metal tones that made use of overdrive, especially for thrash and groove metal, like Pantera.
+Like the Tubescreamer for guitar, this bass pedal is perfect for old-school metal tones that used overdrive, especially for thrash and groove metal, like Pantera.

-The Ibanez Bass Tubescreamer, instead of having 4 controls like the previous pedals, has 5, but don’t worry – it doesn’t overcomplicate things.
+The Ibanez Bass Tubescreamer, instead of having four controls like the previous pedals, has five, but don’t worry – it doesn’t overcomplicate things.
 In fact, they’re almost identical.
 You have:

 At this point, you’re probably already familiar with what the first four knobs do, but these manufacturers like to switch up the wording on them.
-The “mix” knob is the same as the Boss’ Balance and the Ampeg’s Blend in that it controls the dry signal.
+For example, the “mix” knob is the same as the Boss’ Balance and the Ampeg’s Blend in that it controls the dry signal.

-What I like most about the TS9B is that it is the most natural-sounding pedals of its kind.
-I hope that one day this pedal reaches the same legendary-status as its guitar pedal counterpart.
+What I like most about the TS9B is that it is the most natural-sounding pedal of its kind.
+I hope that one day this pedal reaches the same legendary status as its guitar pedal counterpart.

-Like Ampeg, Aguilar is a brand known for its excellent bass amplifiers, but also make high-quality pedals.
+Like Ampeg, Aguilar is a brand known for its excellent bass amplifiers, but they also make high-quality pedals too.

 This bass overdrive pedal by Aguilar is literally made of steel, so you know it’s incredibly well-made, but how it sounds is more important.
 So how does it stack up against everyone else?

-First of all, this pedal’s tone is mainly derived from the saturated channel of their now-discontinued AG500 amp head, which has been replaced by the AG700.
+First of all, this pedal’s tone is mainly derived from the saturated channel of their now-discontinued AG500 amp head, which the AG700 has replaced.
 Both are high-end amps with some of the best tones I’ve ever heard.
 So to have a piece of it at a fraction of the cost is pretty nice.

-This pedal has 4 knobs like most of the others we’ve talked about, but they do slightly different things this time around.
+This pedal has four knobs like most of the others we’ve talked about, but they do slightly different things this time around.
 The Agro’s knobs are:

-With these perks, the Aguilar Agro does everything you would want an overdrive pedal to do plus more.
-Flexibility is always a good thing, and this pedal sounds amazing, so it’s definitely earned a spot on my list.
+With these perks, the Aguilar Agro does everything you would want an overdrive pedal to do, plus more.
+Flexibility is always a good thing, and this pedal sounds terrific, so it’s definitely earned a spot on my list.

-The Darkglass Microtubes B3K, or the B3K for short, is my number one choice when it comes to the best bass overdrive pedals on the market, and there is a reason why I posted the video of it very early on in this article to demonstrate what a great bass overdrive is capable of.
+The Darkglass Microtubes B3K, or the B3K for short, is my number one choice when it comes to the best bass overdrive pedals on the market.
+There is a reason why I posted the video of it very early on in this article to demonstrate what a great bass overdrive is capable of doing.

-Darkglass Electronics is a fairly young company that is based out of Finland that was established in 2009, which is very recent in comparison to the biggest names out there like Boss, or Jim Dunlop, which has the MXR pedals.
+Darkglass Electronics is a fairly young company based out of Finland that was established in 2009, which is very recent compared to the biggest names out there that have been around forever like Boss, or Jim Dunlop, which has the MXR pedals.

-Yet, this pedal, as well as many of their other ones, have quickly become noticed and are starting to become the standard, especially when it comes to producing modern metal tones.
+Yet, this pedal and many of their other ones have quickly become noticed and are starting to become the standard, especially when it comes to producing modern metal tones.